MikroElektronika/mikrosdk_click_v2/clicks/rfmeter/README.md

 ## Examples Description

 >
-> Demo app measures and displays signal strenght by using RF Meter click board.
+> Demo app measures and displays signal strenght by using RF Meter Click board.
 >

 **The demo application is composed of two sections :**